daffainfo/ctf-writeup/ASC Cyber Wargames Qualification 2023/Palestine Operation/README.md

 ![POC 6](images/POC%206.jpg)

-We download it and we do some `exiftool`, and got interesting link
+We download it and we do some `exiftool` and secured the interesting link

 ![POC 7](images/POC%207.jpg)